• Skip to primary navigation

 This exceptionally easy kielbasa and sauerkraut recipe can be ready to eat in only 20 quick minutes!

 This easy recipe is loaded with sauteed onions, seared kielbasa sausage, and piles of tangy sauerkraut.
-Best of all, it is requires minimal prep work, cooks quickly, and uses very inexpensive ingredients.
+Best of all, it requires minimal prep work, cooks quickly, and uses very inexpensive ingredients.
 If you are a fan of sauerkraut, your whole family will love this sauerkraut dinner!

 Kielbasa and Sauerkraut.